This is the Excellence in Broadcasting Network, EIB.

 The Virginia Citizens Defense League that she tries to portray as one of these wacko militia types.

-Conspiracy theorists who think the government's ought to take over land and kill them and wipe them out and poison the fluoride?
+And her objective is to portray them as dangerous loony tunes, conspiracy theorists who think the government's out to take over land and kill them and wipe them out and poison the fluoride.

 That's what she wants the viewer to conclude.